 ARIFA’s renowned strength in transactional matters means that it represents some big-name companies in the region, including Mexican beverage group FEMSA and cement company CEMEX.

 The firm’s senior members have regulatory experience few in this section can rival; the younger generation take advantage of this and can speak directly to the authors of key Panamanian legislation.
 Strong international experience is reflected in the high number of lawyers at all levels within the firm who have studied at leading US universities.
 Education overseas is an integral part of the firm’s strategy to ensure that a high-quality service offer will be preserved for generations to come.

 The firm’s leaders are mindful of the need to invest in state-of-the-art software and there is a team of non-legal professionals who help ensure the smooth running of this top-tier outfit.
 This team includes a CEO, a firm manager and the heads of HR, marketing and accounting.
 These employees work alongside an executive committee that steers strategy and policy.
 The resulting highly advanced business management platform provides a solid foundation that allows ARIFA’s lawyers to focus on what they do best: providing quality legal advice.

-The firm’s leadership is shared among partners Ricardo Arango, Fernando A. Arias and Rodrigo Cardoze.
+The firm’s leadership is shared among partners Ricardo Arango, Fernando A Arias and Rodrigo Cardoze.
 They form part of an executive committee which includes partners María del Carmen Zúñiga, María Carolina Arroyo, Estif Aparicio and Federico Alfaro.

-As well as its headquarters in Panama, the firm has offices in London, Hong Kong, the British Virgin Islands, Belize and Uruguay.
+In addition to its headquarters in Panama, the firm has offices in London, Hong Kong, the British Virgin Islands, Belize and Uruguay.